mmatous/vd/README.md

 ## Usage

-Just works™ on every file download after installing the extension and application.
+Should just work™ on most file downloads after installing the extension and application.
+In case the autodetect fails, user can right click either link to a file containing digest or a text selection and designate those as either digest file or hex-encoded digest to be paired up with a download.

-User feedback is currently limited to extension icon changes for the latest download.
+User feedback is currently limited to notifications for the latest download.
 You can also consult browser console output.

-Regular popup with a list of latest downloads is [in development](https://github.com/mmatous/vd/issues/1)
+~~Regular popup with a list of latest downloads is [in development](https://github.com/mmatous/vd/issues/1)~~

 ### Features

-- Verify common digest files automatically (e.g. sha1sums or .md5 suffixes)
+- Verify most common digest files automatically (e.g. sha1sums or .md5 suffixes)
+- Manually assign digest to downloaded file

 #### Planned
 - Verify signatures
 - User-defined lists for searching
-- Context menu for manualy pairing digest/signature with download
+- ~~Context menu for manualy pairing digest/signature with download~~  Done
 - Nicer logo!

 ## Permissions

-downloads — this is necessary so vd can access and react to downloads as well as initiate downloads of its own (digest files, signatures).
+downloads—this is necessary so vd can access and react to downloads as well as initiate downloads of its own (digest files, signatures).

+menus—currently the only way of communicating with the user

-nativeMessaging — verification itself is performed outside of extension due to API limitations.
+nativeMessaging—verification itself is performed outside of extension due to extension API limitations.

-notifications — currently the only way of communicating with the user
+notifications—currently the only way of communicating with the user

-<all_urls> — extension must be able to query any site to parse it for potential digest/signature links
+<all_urls>—extension must be able to query any site to parse it for potential digest/signature links

 ## Build